c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/src/models/README.md

   * Depending on the database source, this will likely involve:
     1. **Parsing** pre-existing SMILES strings.
     2. **Converting non-SMILES molecular representations to SMILES strings**.
-  * These SMILES strings will then need to be **processed into a format compatible with the model's training regimen**.
+  * These SMILES strings will then need to be **preprocessed into a format compatible with the model's training regimen**.
+  * Earlier **analysis of sample SMILES predictions** revealed that **some of the target sequences were chemically invalid**.
+Therefore, future preprocessing should also **filter out any malformed or chemically invalid SMILES strings**.

 ### 5.6.2 Layer-wise Learning Rate Decay
   * Layer-wise learning rate decay **adjusts the learning rate for different layers**, typically applying **smaller learning rates to lower layers** and **larger learning rates to higher layers**.